Musculoskeletal Statistics Unit

-MSU influences how health-care decisions are made through research.
-MSU promotes the principles and practice of evidence-based medicine through knowledge-translation research and educational offerings.
-MSU is a clinical research unit conducting clinical research within primarily musculoskeletal conditions.
-We provide expertise and infrastructure in planning, conduct, analysis, and interpretation of randomised trials and cohort studies.
-MSU conceives, designs, organizes and implements clinical trials, and evidence synthesis projects – incl. systematic reviews and meta-analyses published within and outside The Cochrane Collaboration.
+Section for B&EBR conceives, designs, organizes and implements clinical trials, and evidence synthesis projects – incl. systematic reviews and meta-analyses published within and outside The Cochrane Collaboration.
 The research ethics and standards build on the principles endorsed by the Cochrane Collaboration, the GRADE Working Group, and the OMERACT initiative.
-The major goal for MSU is to stimulate, promote, and support the diagnosis (incl. prognosis), treatment (incl. prevention), and improve relevant health outcomes (incl. psychometrics) of musculoskeletal conditions.
+The major goal for the research unit is to stimulate, promote, and support the diagnosis (incl. prognosis), treatment (incl. prevention), and improve relevant health outcomes (incl. psychometrics) of musculoskeletal conditions.

 #d6eaeb